Stakeholder engagement professionals are switching to stakeholder relationship management software

 You may be familiar with Customer Relationship Management (CRM) software, but that’s built for businesses that manage relationships with customers—not organizations that manage relationships with stakeholders.
 And anyone who works in stakeholder engagement knows that customers and stakeholders are not the same.

-SRM software, like Jambo, is purpose-built.
+Stakeholder relationship management software, like Jambo, is purpose-built.
 It’s specifically designed to help you manage all the complexities of managing stakeholder engagement, like:

 • Securely tracking and organizing information in one place